 When an Act commences on the date of assent or a commencement date is specified, no further action is required to bring it into operation.
-If the Act states that it will come into operation on a day to be fixed by proclamation, a Cabinet submission is required.
+If the Act states that it will come into operation on a day to be fixed by proclamation, a submission to Cabinet Subcommittee is required.

 Specific wording is required for submissions dealing with commencement or committal.

 Commencement of an Act

 The body of the submission must address the following matters:

 - when both Houses of Parliament passed the Bill